 Rats - Dao transmission of real-time market value of token

-Dao - Jars transfering tokens in the vault/return tokens to the account
+Dao - Jars transferring tokens in the vault/return tokens to the account

 Collators - Validators transmission of block for finalization

-Dai - Account transfering tokens to the account
+Dai - Account transferring tokens to the account

 Pals - Gov interaction with the government